emacs-ng/emacs-ng/docs/handbook/build.md

 	touch $@
 ```

-Only C functions will be considered that are listed in
+Only C functions are listed in `rust_src/wrapper.h` are considered.
-`rust_src/wrapper.h`.
-We also blacklist several items and define them
+We also blacklist several items and define them in rust(for different
-in rust(for different reasons).
+reasons).

-The bindings will be created in each build and can be found in the
+The bindings created in each build and can be found in the
 emacs crate.
 There are three files:

 - bindings.rs: functions, structs, enums and more